atamayo/LaunchViewer/README.md

 # LaunchViewer

-Application to reproduce videos recorded by Testal dashcam and sentry mode.
+Application to reproduce videos recorded by Tesla dashcam and sentry mode.